122: Labour's Freebies and The End of the Peers Show

 We can grade how angry they are about it by the fact that none of them turned up, none of those three, Prudence, Elizabeth, or James, turned up to the last wedding to Elena Zukova back in June.

-Am I right, the my other bit of weird murder trivia that's coming out in my brain is that James has got a tattoo of a light bulb.
+Am I right that you, my other bit of weird murder trivia that's coming out of my brain is that James has got a tattoo of a light bulb.

 As the sort of Fox Empire was going very

-There is no sign that any of them are very interested in newspapers, for instance.
+what will happen to the entire Murdoch Empire there is no sign that any of them are very interested in newspapers for instance

-This is the weird thing about News Corps is there are a lot of other shareholders.
+This is the weird thing about News Corps: there are a lot of other shareholders.

 They actually have a minority interest in it, the Murdoch, but because of the way it's set up, they have the full control of the company.